-While these definitions may sound nice and neat, there are some gray areas.
-For example, let's imagine Jane, a security consultant who finds an insecure back door to an operating system.
+Let's look at an example of someone who might be considered a grey hat.
+Imagine Jane, a security consultant who finds an insecure back door to an operating system.
 Although Jane does not use the exploit to attack unsuspecting victims, she does charge a healthy fee in order to secure her client's systems against this attack.
 In other words, Jane is not exploiting the deficiency per se, but she is using this deficiency for her own personal gain.
 In effect, she is extorting money from organizations in order to prevent them from being left vulnerable.
 Jane does not work with the manufacturer towards creating a public fix for this problem, because it is clearly within her best interests to insure that the manufacturer does not release a free patch.